Magneticraft-Team/Magneticraft/src/main/resources/assets/magneticraft/guide/en_us/machines/generators/6-solar-tower.md

 # Solar Tower

-This multiblock creates steam using the heat provided by [Solar Mirrors](6.1-solar-mirror.md).
+This multiblock collects heat from [Solar Mirrors](6.1-solar-mirror.md).
-The steam can be used for energy in a [Steam engine](2-steam-engine.md).
+The heat can be used to power machines that use heat or to get electricity using boilers and a [Steam engine](2-steam-engine.md).

-The structure has 2 connectors, the blue connector is the water input and orange connector the expels steam.
+The structure has 1 connector at the bottom, you can use heat pipes to transfer the heat to a more convenient location.

-The max production of the tower is 1200 mB of steam per tick, equivalent to 2400 Watts.
 Every solar mirror linked to the tower generates 16 Watts in the form of heat.
+If the tower gets too hot it will melt (by default 4000C)

 This structure is a [multiblock](../../3-multiblocks.md) of size *3, 3, 3* (x, y, z).